 Mike Waggoner is a Mechanical Engineer turned inventor and entrepreneur.
 He has two patents for exhaust diffusers, and two for plastic foaming technologies.
 His resume is available HERE, and his Linkedin profile is HERE.

-Mike lives in Seattle, WA with his wife and 2 cats.
-A true Seattle native, he spends his weekends skiing the front and backcountry of local hillsides, mountain biking in mud, and kayak camping around the San Juan islands.
-His photo website at http://picasaweb.google.com/mikewagg details his travels, projects, and recent life story.
+Mike lives near Berkeley, CA with his wife and daughter.
+Seattle is home, but the USDA gave Grow Plastics a pilot manufacturing facility just outside of Berkeley, CA. A true Seattle native, he spends his non-working time during weekends skiing the front and backcountry of local hillsides, mountain biking in mud, and kayak camping.

 Mike Waggoner has completed a series of successful projects that may of of interest.